 This is the story of the Jewish people as they left Egypt:

 "...And they went out to the Shur Desert, and they travelled for three days in the desert but did not find water.
 And they came to Marah, but could not drink the water of Marah because it was bitter (that is why the place is called Marah, Ed.
 Note: Marah means bitter).
 Then the people complained to Moses saying, 'What will we drink?'"
 (Exodus 15:22-24)

 Doesn't it seem reasonable that after three days in the desert the Jewish people are entitled to ask, "What will we drink?"

 To understand this lesson it is important to appreciate that complaining is a big deal.
 Not only that, but it's probably true to say, no one ever thinks they are complaining.

 So here's the question, what were they complaining about exactly?
 If you think they were complaining above not having water, you win a prize.

 Which is worse, to not have any water, or to have water that you cannot drink?

 If you think they are the same, you win another one of those prizes.

 The Jewish people can survive three days without water, without complaining, but practically no time when the water is undrinkable.

-The problem the Torah has with "What will we drink?" is not the words themselves, it's when they were said.
+The problem is not the words themselves, it's when they were said.